Introduction to Industry: Green Energy Career Training Program

-The Green Energy Training Program provides approximately twelve (12) hours of classroom instruction and hands-on training each week for eight (8) weeks.
+The Green Energy Training Program provides approximately twelve (12) hours of classroom instruction and hands-on training each week for seven (7) weeks.
 Classes are small, allowing for hands-on support in the classroom, and to qualify, students must be at least 18 years of age.
 This course covers the in demand and growing job opportunities in Washington State that are part of the emerging Green Economy.
-Further research is being conducted to learn about the entry-level jobs in the growing green industries such as solar, battery storage, HVAC or EVSE Technician roles and how those advancements impact the labor marketing and create career opportunities.
+Further research is being conducted to learn about the entry-level jobs in the growing green industries such as solar, battery storage, heating, ventilation, and air conditioning (HVAC) or electric vehicle supply equipment (EVSE) Technician roles and how those advancements impact the labor marketing and create career opportunities.
 Participants will be introduced to job functions along with the how to safely navigate changes in the industry and job site expectations.
 The course addresses the need for hands-on skill development through a series of lab sessions that students will be attending throughout the course.

 Financial information